anoma/nspec/README.md

 The following are the prerequisites to build the website locally:

 - Python 3.6 or higher + `pip`: You can install it from [here](https://www.python.org/downloads/).
+- To deploy the website locally, you would need to install `graphviz` to render *dot* files.
 - As mentioned, we recomend to install Juvix.

 ### Installing